Sightseeing in Zante

 Amazingly, Zante’s manmade attractions are just as enchanting as its natural wonders.
 This is especially the case at the churches you’ll see dotted all over the island.
 For example, the whitewashed 15th century Byzantine Monastery of Skopiotissas sits amongst the weathered ruins of the ancient Artemis Temple, while the crumbled ruins of the old churches in Gaitani carry all the atmosphere of a deep spiritual history.
 However, perhaps the grandest religious building is Zante Town’s St. Dionysius Church.
 With an elegant white bell tower lit up beautifully at night, the church’s interior is just as stunning, adorned with gilded columns, chandeliers and artistic engravings.

 If your interest in the history of the island is ignited by these impressive churches, you’ll be fascinated with the Byzantine Museum of Zakynthos.
-Its stark, open rooms create a strong focus on the elaborate wood carvings and paintings dating from the 12th to the 15th centuries.
-You’ll even have the chance to see intensely detailed crosses and statues, and post-Byzantine artworks from the 17th and 18th centuries.
+Its stark, open rooms create a strong focus on the elaborate wood carvings and paintings dating from the 12th to the 15th century.
+You’ll even have the chance to see intensely detailed crosses and statues, and post-Byzantine artworks from the 17th and 18th century.

 While you’re in the capital of Zante (aptly named Zante Town), as well as admiring the Byzantine Museum you should check out the Solomos Museum.
 Zante is famed as the birthplace of Greece’s much-loved poet Dionysius Solomos, who was the writer of the Greek national anthem.
 As well as exhibits and artefacts about his life, his understated white stone tomb is also in the museum, being transferred here from Corfu after he died in 1857.